ADHD Medication Side Effects That No One Should Tolerate

 If these approaches fail, try another medication.
 Unlike the stimulant medications, tricyclic medications must be tapered off slowly.
 Stopping abruptly can cause aches and other flu-like symptoms.

 Very rarely, these medications cause the patient to wake up at 4:00 to 5:00 a.m. and be unable to go back to sleep.
-If reducing the evening dose or giving it a bit earlier fails to ease this “early morning insomnia,” try another non-stimulant medication.
+If reducing the evening dose or giving it a bit earlier fails to ease this “early morning wakefulness,” try another non-stimulant medication.

 In some children, tricyclics can affect brain wave activity.
 If your child has a seizure disorder, a tricyclic might exacerbate the problem.
 Discuss this matter with your doctor before starting your child on a tricyclic.